folkertvanheusden/ipfixer/README.md

                     2022) this package is in Debian
                     in the 'experimental' branch)

- * libpqxx-dev      Postgres support
+ * libpqxx-dev      PostgreSQL support
- * libjansson-dev   Required for Postgres
+ * libjansson-dev   Required for PostgreSQL

 Then: